Workload Distribution (Erl, Naserpour)

 ApplicationLoad balancing technology is incorporated into the cloud architecture and configured with appropriate load balancing algorithms to ensure effective workload distribution.

 MechanismsAudit Monitor, Cloud Storage Device, Cloud Usage Monitor, Hypervisor, Load Balancer, Logical Network Perimeter, Resource Cluster, Resource Replication, Virtual Server

-A redundant copy of Cloud Service A is implemented on Physical Server B. The load balancer intercepts the cloud service consumer requests and directs them to both Physical Server A and B to ensure even distribution of the workload.
+A redundant copy of Cloud Service A is implemented on Virtual Server B. The load balancer intercepts the cloud service consumer requests and directs them to both Virtual Server A and B to ensure even distribution of the workload.